 A Net Price Calculator—or NPC—is an online calculator that allows you to determine how much the college might really cost you (personally), after submitting the requested financial information.

-Here’s How A Net Price Calculator Works And How To Use It
+Here’s How A Net Price Calculator Works

 A net price calculator is a special type of software that is set up to ask you questions about your family’s finances.
 They may also ask you questions related to your GPA and test scores, which may qualify you for financial aid.
 The software than processes all of the information entered to estimate how much money the college is likely to award you by way of scholarships and grants.
 It subtracts this figure from the full cost of attendance to give you an estimate of how much it will cost you to attend that college.